 '''

-class graphtik.operation (fn: Callable = None, , name=None, needs: Union[Collection[T{co}], str, None] = None, provides: Union[Collection[T{co}], str, None] = None, aliases: Mapping[KT, VT{co}] = None, returns_dict=None, node_props: Mapping[KT, VT{co}] = None)
+class graphtik.operation (fn: Callable = None, , name=None, needs: Union[Collection[T_co], str, None] = None, provides: Union[Collection[T_co], str, None] = None, aliases: Mapping[KT, VT_co] = None, reschedule=None, endured=None, returns_dict=None, node_props: Mapping[KT, VT_co] = None) A builder for graph-operations wrapping functions.

 '''

-A builder for graph-operations wrapping functions.

 - fn (function) The function used by this operation.
-This does not need to be specified when the operation object is instantiated and can instead be set via \\call\\ later. - name (str) The name of the operation in the computation graph. - needs Names of input data objects this operation requires.
+This does not need to be specified when the operation object is instantiated and can instead be set via \\call\\ later. - name (str) The name of the operation in the computation graph.

+- needs Names of input data objects this operation requires.
 These should correspond to the args of fn. - provides Names of output data objects this operation provides.
-If more than one given, those must be returned in an iterable, unless returns\dict is true, in which cae a dictionary with as many elements must be returned - aliases an optional mapping of provides to additional ones - returns\dict (bool) if true, it means the fn returns a dictionary with all provides, and no further processing is done on them (i.e. the returned output-values are not zipped with provides) - node\props added as-is into NetworkX graph
+If more than one given, those must be returned in an iterable, unless returns\dict is true, in which case a dictionary with as many elements must be returned - aliases an optional mapping of provides to additional ones - reschedule If true, underlying callable may produce a subset of provides, and the plan must then reschedule after the operation has executed.
+In that case, it makes more sense for the callable to returns\dict. - endured If true, even if callable fails, solution will reschedule. ignored if endurance enabled globally. - returns\dict if true, it means the fn returns a dictionary with all provides, and no further processing is done on them (i.e. the returned output-values are not zipped with provides) - node\props added as-is into NetworkX graph

-Returns when called, it returns a Functional Operation
+Returns when called, it returns a FunctionalOperation